 “ Once upon a time people dreamed of the future.
 Of flying cars, space, and easy living.
 Yet as they dreamt, the future came and went.
-We are witnessing the future that was talked about evolve and flourish right in front of our eyes.
-But there are also those that look at the future, or the present, and dare to dream of the past.
+We are witnessing the future that was talked about evolving and flourishing right in front of our eyes.
+But there are also those that look at the future or the present, and dare to dream of the past.
 We are an academy that dreams of the latter.
-The caretakers of traditions and teachings built long ago, perfected over hundreds of years.”
+The caretakers of traditions and teachings built long ago perfected over hundreds of years.”

 — Vera Altunina, Artistic Director